 The arena’s deep roots in the community first began at a sold-out Barry Manilow concert on June 19, 1993.
 In 2006, the organization changed its name from the Mighty Ducks to the Anaheim Ducks, and the arena was changed from Arrowhead Pond to the Honda Center.
 The Anaheim city-owned arena is managed by Henry and Susan Samueli of Anaheim Arena Management, giving them the freedom to schedule events.

-While Honda Center’s neighbor, the Staples Center, is well known for Hollywood superstars, the Orange County arena does not fall short of its own down-home and big-league talent.
+While Honda Center’s neighbor, the Staples Center, is well known for appearances by Hollywood superstars, the Orange County arena does not fall short of its own down-home and big-league talent.
 While Honda Center’s first performance was Barry Manilow, the superstars don’t stop there.
 Anaheim native, No Doubt performed for the first time here in 1996 as the opening act for Bush and the Goo Goo Dolls.
 They reappeared a year later with Grammy nominations to boot headlining shows.
 In 2002 and 2005 they reappeared alongside Jay-Z and Linkin Park.